OwenNiu233/yn2371-Squirrel-Tracker/README.md

 Features
 --------------------------------------
+Management commands:
+* Import: A command that can be used to import the data from the 2018 census file (in CSV format).
+The file path should be specified at the command line after the name of the management command.
+	$ python manage.py import_squirrel_data /path/to/file.csv
+	The squirrel census file can be downloaded here: https://data.cityofnewyork.us/api/views/vfnx-vebw/rows.csv
+* Export: A command that can be used to export the data in CSV format.
+The file path should be specified at the command line after the name of the management command.
+	$ python manage.py export_squirrel_data /path/to/file.csv

 Views:
 * A view that shows a map that displays the location of the squirrel sightings on an OpenStreets map.
   * Located at: /map